DiarmuidHenry/Project-01/readme.md

 ## Future Improvements/Development

-- Sort out the performance issues on [PageSpeed Insights](#technology--resources) to improve the loading time on mobile devices.
+- Sort out the performance issues on [PageSpeed Insights](#technology--resources) to improve the loading time on mobile devices to get a score of 90+.
-- Improve the variety of images to shower a broader range of services to potential clients.
+- Improve the variety of images to show a broader range of services to potential clients.
 - Create an extra page with a virtual tour of the clinic, given by some of the staff.
+- Use javascript to limit which days and times can be chosen in the calendat on the Bookings form.

+## Acknowledgements

+- Luke Buchanan: my mentor, for giving clear, constructive feedback during the entire process.
+- The Slack community, for the plethora of questions that have been previously asked and answered.
+- Tutor Assistance, for helping solve the problems that I just couldn't get my head around.
+- My partner Christina, for giving me the idea for the website.